Well, apparently President Obama just said that U.S. actions are slowly tightening the noose on Muammar Gaddafi.

 The industry holds leases on tens of millions of acres, both offshore and on land, where they aren't producing a thing.

-So I've directed the Interior Department to determine just how many of these leases are going undeveloped and report back to me within two weeks so that we can encourage companies to develop the leases they hold and produce American energy.
+So, I've directed the Interior Department to determine just how many of these leases are going undeveloped and report back to me within two weeks so that we can encourage companies to develop the leases they hold and produce American energy.

 Yeah, with the rising oil price, it makes perfect sense for them to do this now, right?

-I I folks, I don't know how to deal with it.
+But this is all I, folks, I don't know how to deal with it.

-I I we're not talking about some mayor running out there and bragging about trash collection here.
+We're not talking about some mayor running out there and bragging about trash collection here.

-man, this guy puts you in an awkward position.
+Man, this guy puts you in an awkward position.

 What do you mean, Russia?

-And of course, you've got this compliant press corps there just sapping lapping this all up, your tongues are on the floor, just sucking it all up.
+And of course, you've got this compliant press corps there just sapping, lapping this all up.

 They can't get enough of it.

-Anyone heard a question yet on Wisconsin at this press conference?
+Anybody heard a question yet on Wisconsin at this press conference?

 Means the internal polling data not good for the unions.